maxsch3/batchflow/docs/user_guide.md

 - **Sklearn transformers** - These are normally encoders that encode your data into keras friendly format.
 In the structure definition you specify which sklearn transformer you would like to be applied to which column of the dataset dataframe
+- **Batch shaper** - is a layer that arranges numpy arrays from encoders into a structure accepted by Keras.

 At each level, there is a choice of interchangeable types of objects that you can use making a batch generator with a functionality you need.
 On the top of that you can create